Factbox: Getting out of gas - the sold and scrapped projects

 A report by accountancy firm PwC last year said nearly 23 GW of Spain’s 24.6 GW combined-cycle gas turbine fleet would not be economically viable by 2030 if no capacity payment mechanisms are introduced in the country to ensure back-up supply.

-Energias de Portugal (EDP.LS) has said it would not own any natural gas-fired power plants by 2030, while Italian utility Enel (ENEI.MI) also said it would get out of gas by 2050.
+Energias de Portugal has said it would not own any natural gas-fired power plants by 2030, while Italian utility Enel also said it would get out of gas by 2050.

 Our Standards: The Thomson Reuters Trust Principles.